Deevun155/ForestTier/README.md

 ### Usage

 This model only works on PART GUITAR.
-To see how to use it, see `manual.pdf`.
+For instructions, see `manual.pdf`.

 ### Building